-- Weather Manipulation: As of chapter 628, without anyone to control it, the Juubi unleashes a massive elemental barrage of storms, tornadoes, thunderstorms and earthquakes.
+- Weather Manipulation: As of chapter 628, without anyone to control it, the Juubi unleashes a massive elemental barrage of tornadoes, thunderstorms and earthquakes.

 - You Don't Look Like You: Its appearance post-resurrection is somewhat different from its appearance in the flashbacks, possibly due to being incomplete.

 - As of Chapter 613, it's definitely a Humanoid Abomination, but is still◊ very different from what had been described of it in its introduction, probably because it doesn't have the Eight-Tails and Nine-Tails and hasn't finished reviving.